kokoseb/portfolio/README.md

-# portfolio
+# Portfolio
-Portfolio created from work in Introduction to Data Science
+Portfolio created by Brenna Kokosenski from work in Introduction to Data Science

+Skills shown in this portfolio include visualizing data, manipulating data, and tidying data, all while documenting the process so it can be repeated